Taeyoung96/SLAM-Resources-for-Beginner/README.md

 ## Mathematics

+- Some Math Basics often used in Photogrammetry (Cyrill Stachniss, 2021) [[Youtube](https://youtu.be/Q042jupFMbU)]
+> An brief, informal collection of math basics and tools that are often used in Photogrammetry (SVD, Least Squares with Gauss Newton)

+-

 ## Roadmap

 - [changh95/visual-slam-roadmap](https://github.com/changh95/visual-slam-roadmap)
-> Roadmap to becoming a Visual-SLAM developer in 2021
+> Roadmap to becoming a Visual-SLAM developer

 ## Review Paper

 ## Lecture